jdamcd/runlog-kmm/README.md

 - `com.jdamcd.runlog.client_id`
 - `com.jdamcd.runlog.client_secret`

-The OAuth redirect is configured in `StravaApi.kt` as `runlog-auth://jdamcd.com`.
-Keep the scheme, but use whatever domain you configured under "Authorization Callback Domain".

 ### Mapbox
 Create a [Mapbox](https://www.mapbox.com) account for access to the static maps API.
 This token is also configured in `local.properties`:
 - `com.jdamcd.runlog.mapbox_token`